Games Played 118

 Tony Modra took the leap from South Australian country football to an extraordinary level of AFL fame within two spectacular seasons.

 Reluctant to leave the country life to play for West Adelaide in the SANFL, Modra dominated Riverland football with Renmark before committing to the Bloods in 1991.
 He was picked up by Adelaide as a concession pick and in his first season booted 21 goals in eight games.
 Modra-mania exploded in 1993 when he kicked 10 against Richmond in the opening round, and that season he finished with 129 goals.
 Against Richmond he kicked a Club record 13.4.
-Pictured to the right is the ball with which Modra kicked his 100th goal in the 1993 season.
+Pictured to the left is the ball with which Modra kicked his 100th goal in the 1993 season.

 In 1996, Tony Modra was awarded the Fos Williams medal for being best-on-ground in a 126 to 91 victory over Western Australia.
 The Fos Williams medal, named after the legendary South Australian player and coach, is awarded to the best South Australian player in an inter-state or inter-competition match.
 Following the discontinuation of the State of Origin competition in 1999, the medal is now awarded to the best player in the annual match between the SANFL and another state league.